-Abnormalities of the uterus can have a significant impact on the ability of a woman to conceive and to carry a pregnancy successfully.
-Some women have an abnormally developed uterus from birth (congenital) while others may develop a uterine problem due to infection or surgery (acquired).
+A woman is usually diagnosed with uterine factor infertility when there are abnormalities of the uterus.
+This can result in a significant impact on her ability to conceive as well as carry a successful pregnancy.
+Some women have an abnormally developed uterus from birth (congenital) while others may develop a uterine problem from surgery or a past infection.

-Surgical correction of the uterus (metroplasty) is the recommended approach for treatment of the septate or bicornuate uterus.
-One important study confirmed that very intense obstetrical observation and management did not improve the obstetrical outcome for patients with these anomalies, reinforcing the role of surgery in their treatment.
-At the time of metroplasty, the distinction between bicornuate and septate uterus must be clear.
-If the surgeon is not absolutely confident of the diagnosis prior to surgery, then laparoscopy should be performed as the first step.
-If the diagnosis of septate uterus is made by finding a normal external uterine configuration, the septum can usually be removed by hysteroscopy while the patient is still under anesthesia.
-However, if the external configuration is "rabbit-eared" suggesting a bicornuate uterus, surgical correction is performed by laparotomy (open abdominal surgery) at which time the abnormal uterine cavity is surgically united.
-In the first case, pregnancy can be attempted relatively soon after surgery, and the prognosis for a successful pregnancy is excellent.
-In general, the woman is allowed to have a normal labor and vaginal delivery.
-However, after surgery for a bicornuate uterus, it is generally recommended that patients wait at least three months before conceiving, and that cesarean section be performed for delivery.
+In women who are diagnosed with a sepate or bicornuate uterus, surgical correction of the uterus (metroplasty) is the recommended treatment.
+If the surgeon is not absolutely confident of the diagnosis prior to surgery, then it is advised that a laparoscopy should be performed as the first step to confirm.
+During a septate uterus correction surgery, the septum can usually be removed by hysteroscopy while the patient is still under anesthesia.
+However, if the external appearance of the uterus is “rabbit-eared” suggesting a bicornuate uterus, surgical correction is performed by laparotomy (open abdominal surgery).
+In the first case with a sepate uterus, the woman can start trying to become pregnant relatively soon after surgery, and the typically outcome for a successful pregnancy is good.
+More specifically, the woman is allowed to have a normal labor and vaginal delivery.
+However, after surgery for a bicornuate uterus, it is generally recommended that patients wait at least three months before trying to conceive, and a cesarean section is recommended for delivery.
 This recommendation is based on an increased risk of uterine rupture during labor for women who have had surgical correction of a bicornuate uterus.
 No surgical procedure has been shown to be effective in the treatment of either unicornuate uterus or uterus didelphys.